Uploading Video Assets

 We will naturally add other providers based on the demands of festivals and project teams.
 We cannot support WeTransfer as the WeTransfer terms of service prevent direct downloads.

-As this example shows, you select the “Dropbox” option for file location and a button appears at the bottom that says “Choose from Dropbox.
-You should first answer the other questions in the dialog before clicking ”Choose from Dropbox".
-Once you select the button, a dialog window controlled by Dropbox appears.
+In the example above (which pre-dates our Google Drive support), the user selects the “Dropbox” option for file location and a button appears at the bottom that says “Choose from Dropbox".
+After answering the other question, the user clicks the “Choose from Dropbox” option and a dialog window controlled by Dropbox appears.

 When you click the “Choose from Dropbox” button, we hand control over to Dropbox in the pop-up.
 We have no visibility into what happens in that Dropbox.
 When you are done, we simply receive a special URL from Dropbox that we can use to download your file.